What to Do if the Insurance Company Acted in Bad Faith

 What you do now can dramatically impact the outcome of your case.
 Contact a bad faith insurance lawyer today to protect your claim.

-What a Nashville Bad Faith Lawyer Can Do for You
+What a Bad Faith Lawyer in Nashville Can Do for You

 Insurance carriers are represented by their own lawyers.
 You should be, too.
 Bringing a bad faith insurance claim requires an understanding of Tennessee’s complex insurance laws and the remedies that are available to you.

-At the Employment and Consumer Law Group, our Nashville bad faith attorneys will pursue compensation to recover what you are rightfully owed.
+At the Employment and Consumer Law Group, our bad faith attorneys in Nashville will pursue compensation to recover what you are rightfully owed.
 When a payment has been delayed, we can also ask for interest to be paid on that claim.

 In addition, Tennessee law allows for a maximum 25 percent bad-faith penalty on insurance companies.
 That means that you could potentially recoup your original loss plus an additional 25 percent of that lost amount in a successful bad faith lawsuit.